seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 In this exercise, you are going to deploy an Azure SQl database.

+In this exercise, you will:

++ Task 1: Create a single database with Adventure Works pre-loaded.

+### Estimated Timing: 60 minutes

 ### Task 1: Create a single database with Adventure Works pre-loaded

 In this task, you will learn how to use Azur portal to create a single database with Adventure works sample database